jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 ![image](images/olist_business_model.png)
 ## 2. Problem Statement
 In today's fast-paced and competitive e-commerce landscape, success as a seller demands more than just listing products on an online platform.
 To thrive and stay ahead, sellers need access to real-time, data-driven insights that can guide their decisions, optimize their strategies, and unlock their full potential in the marketplace.
 This need for insights is even more critical for new sellers aiming to introduce successful products to the market.
-By harnessing the power of these insights, new sellers can make informed choices about the products they include in their catalog, enhance product performance, increase customer satisfaction, and ultimately achieve success on the Olist platform.
+By harnessing the power of these insights, new sellers can make informed choices about the products they will include in their catalog, enhance product performance, increase customer satisfaction, and ultimately achieve success on the Olist platform.

 ## 3. Goals and Objectives
 ### 3.1.
 Purpose
 The purpose of this project is to provide sellers at the Olist store with comprehensive insights and data-driven recommendations through the "Olist Insights" project.
-With a user-friendly and intuitive dashboard, we aim to empower sellers to make informed decisions, optimize their product performance, and enhance their overall success in the e-commerce marketplace.
+With two user-friendly and intuitive dashboards, we aim to empower sellers to make informed decisions, optimize their product performance, and enhance their overall success in the e-commerce marketplace.

 ### 3.2.
 Objectives
 - **Develop a User-Friendly and Intuitive Dashboard**:
-The primary objective of the "Olist Insights" project is to create a user-friendly and intuitive dashboard for sellers on the Olist store.
+The primary objective of the "Olist Insights" project is to create two user-friendly and intuitive dashboards for sellers on the Olist store.
 The dashboard serves as a centralized hub, displaying key performance indicators (KPIs) focused on existing and new seller's needs.
-By presenting critical metrics clearly and visually, the dashboard enables sellers to assess their performance at a glance and gain actionable insights.
 - **Analyze Product Performance**:
-The project aims to conduct in-depth product performance analysis to assist sellers in optimizing their offerings.
-Through the aggregation and analysis of sales data, the project will identify the top-performing product categories on Olist.
-Additionally, it will delve into the underlying factors contributing to the success of high-performing categories.
-By understanding the drivers of success, sellers can refine their product strategies and capitalize on market opportunities.
+The project aims to analyze product performance to help sellers optimize their offerings.
+By aggregating and analyzing sales data, it will identify top-performing product categories on Olist and the factors contributing to their success.
+This understanding will enable sellers to refine their strategies and capitalize on market opportunities.
 - **Provide Actionable Recommendations**:
-Building upon the analysis, the "Olist Insights" project aims to deliver actionable recommendations to new sellers.
-These recommendations encompass various aspects, including sales performance, order values, delivery performance, and customer engagement and satisfaction.
-By offering business suggestions, sellers can make data-driven decisions that align with their specific goals and drive business growth.
+Building on the analysis, the "Olist Insights" project aims to provide actionable recommendations for new sellers.
+These suggestions, covering sales performance, order values, delivery and customer satisfaction, enable data-driven decisions to achieve specific goals and drive business growth.
 - **Foster Seller Success and Platform Growth**:
-Ultimately, the purpose of the "Olist Insights" project is to foster the success of individual sellers while contributing to the overall growth and reputation of the Olist platform.
-By empowering sellers with valuable data-driven insights and recommendations, the project aims to create a thriving ecosystem where sellers can thrive, customers can enjoy exceptional shopping experiences, and Olist continues to be a trusted and vibrant department store in online marketplaces.
+Ultimately, the "Olist Insights" project aims to foster seller success and enhance Olist's growth and reputation.
+By providing valuable data-driven insights and recommendations, the project creates a thriving ecosystem where sellers excel, customers enjoy exceptional shopping experiences, and Olist remains a trusted online department store.

 ## 4. Data Preprocessing
 ### 4.1.
 Data Collection